ZJTAN97/job_poc-form-component/README.md

 - [ ] Abstraction for forms to be saved in local storage if it is not submitted
 - [ ] Prevents user from closing the tab/page if they are in a dirtied form

+First Example of Creating a Character

+- [ ] An auto complete input that validates duplicate profile name
+- [ ] Checkbox between "job types", if "hero" is chosen --> Character Name can be Empty else cannot be empty.

 <br>

 # 2. Learning Points & TLDR from React-Hook-Form Documentation